Oshibori: Typical oshibori

 A typical oshibori, made of cloth, is dampened with water and wrung.
 It is then placed on the dining table for customers to wipe their hands before or during the meal.
 The oshibori is often rolled or folded and given to the customer on some kind of tray.
-Even if a tray is not used, it is usually rolled up into a long, thin shape, although this is not necessarily the case with oshibori provided with, say, bento lunch boxes.
+Even if a tray is not used, it is usually rolled up into a long, thin shape, although this is not necessarily the case with oshibori provided with bento lunch boxes.

 Many establishments also give out towels made of non-woven cloth or paper, which are generally used once and then disposed of.
 Paper ones sometimes contain a sterilizing agent such as alcohol or stabilized chlorine dioxide.
 Paper oshibori, as well as cloth oshibori, are often folded and sealed into a plastic wrapping for inclusion with packaged products such as bento lunch boxes in convenience stores, or to pass out at weddings, corporate events, or hospitality-related venues.